ZacharyKeatings/grout/docs/USER_GUIDE.md

 3. **Artwork is downloaded** – If "Download Art" is enabled in Settings, Grout downloads box art for each game to your artwork directory after the ROMs finish.

-4. **Zipped files are extracted automatically** – If "Zipped Downloads" is set to "Uncompress" in Settings, Grout extracts any zipped ROMs and deletes the zip file.
+4. **Zipped files are extracted automatically** – If "Zipped Downloads" is set to "Uncompress" in Settings, Grout will extract the files to the configured ROM directory and then delete the zip file.

-If a download fails, Grout will show you which games had problems.
-Successfully downloaded games stay on your device, failed downloads get cleaned up.
+If a download fails, Grout will show you which games had problems and clean up any leftover cruft.

 When everything's done, you're dropped back to the game list.
 The games you just downloaded are now on your device and ready to play.